Nicolfo/office-queue-management/Retrospective-Template.md

 2) Sometimes there is the need to adapt your solution to other's work

 - Which improvement goals set in the previous retrospective were you able to achieve?
+We didn't have a previous retrospective

 - Which ones you were not able to achieve?
 Why?

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

+We will have a daily (or at least every two/three days) scrum to coordinate better the work between team members

   > Propose one or two